-In the race to increase portfolio company value through add-ons, improved gross margins, and operational efficiency, private equity managers and their operating team counterparts often find themselves too busy chopping wood to stop and sharpen the axe.
+In the race to increase portfolio company value through add-ons, improved gross margins, and operational efficiency, private equity managers and their operating team colleagues often find themselves too busy chopping wood to stop and sharpen the axe.

 Successful companies that are attractive to future investors need actionable data and clear KPIs to provide transparency and focus.